ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.7.rst

     +    package = os.path.join(module.tmpdir, to_native(deb.rsplit('/', 1)[1]))

-Using a loop on a package module by squash_actions
+Using a loop on a package module through squash_actions
 -------------------------------------------------------

 The use of ``squash_actions`` to invoke a package module, such as "yum", to only invoke the module once is deprecated, and will be removed in Ansible 2.11.